Original text by: Katya Ebber

 Original text by: Irina Lisitsa

 To demonstrate the process of making an openwork embroidery I chose two-thread french terry, because this type of knitwear is stable, trimming distorts it very little, and therefore, is perfect for this machine embroidery technique.
 You can do this on any sewing or embroidery equipment.
 The making process is the same as with openwork and cutwork embroidery on any other fabric.
-This master-class will help the beginners to understand that embroidery on knitwear is not all that difficult.
+This master-class will help the beginners to understand that machine embroidery on

 Original text by: Marina Belova